nerdschoolbergen/introduction-to-javascript/exercise-2/README.md

 ![](../exercise-2_3.png)

 > **Note:** Having trouble displaying the image?
 Double that the the path to the file in the `src` attribute is correct.
 Also verify that the syntax of the `<img/>` tag is correct.
 Still not working?
 Open the _Console_ panel in Chrome DevTools like in Exercise 1 to debug.

 ## 2. Chrome DevTools &ndash; The _Elements_ panel

+We can use the Elements panel in Chrome DevTools to make changes to the DOM (and CSS) on the fly in the browser

 ## 3. Creating and loading an external `.js` file